mogita/douban-crawler/Readme.md

 # Put the host name and port (if needed) here for the "proxy_pool" instance so this
 # crawler knows where the pool is.
 PROXY_POOL_HOST="https://localhost:5010"

+# Anyway if you don't need the proxy pool at all, e.g. you want the script to
+# make request directly from your network, you can add the following line and
+# go to step 2
+WITHOUT_PROXY=yes
 ```

 2. Install dependencies.